Bitcoin Verdict

 Overall Score73/100

-The oldest and most battle-tested Bitcoin desktop wallet, operating since 2011.
-Electrum pioneered lightweight wallet architecture and hardware wallet integration.
-It works, it is reliable, and it has survived over a decade of Bitcoin history.
-But the interface has not aged well, and a series of phishing attacks exploiting Electrum's update mechanism damaged its reputation.
-Sparrow has surpassed it for most use cases.
-Electrum remains a solid choice for users who value track record over polish.
+This is the oldest and most battle-tested Bitcoin desktop wallet, running since 2011.
+Electrum pioneered the lightweight design that lets a wallet sync fast without downloading the whole blockchain, and it was early to work with hardware wallets.
+It works, it is reliable, and it has lived through more than a decade of Bitcoin history.
+Two honest caveats: the interface has not aged gracefully, and a run of phishing attacks that abused its update system dented its reputation (the flaw has since been fixed).
+In our view Sparrow has overtaken it for most people now.
+But Electrum is still a solid pick if you value a long track record over a modern look.

 Read full review →